dtcristo/bevy_pixels/README.md

 ### [bounce](https://github.com/dtcristo/bevy_pixels/blob/main/examples/bounce/src/main.rs)

-This example is based off [`minimal-winit`](https://github.com/parasyte/pixels/tree/master/examples/minimal-winit) example from the pixels project.
-It demonstrates rendering dynamic content to the pixel buffer.
+More advanced example based off the [`minimal-winit`](https://github.com/parasyte/pixels/tree/master/examples/minimal-winit) example from the pixels project.
+It demonstrates rendering dynamic content to the pixel buffer as well as custom configuration for `PixelsPlugin` and `PixelsOptions` on the primary window.

 ![bounce example](images/bounce.png)